dtcenter/MET/met/docs/Users_Guide/tc-stat.rst

 "COL_NAME", followed by the summary statistics that are applied;

 3.
-“SUMMARY”, which is followed by the total, mean (with confidence intervals), standard deviation, minimum value, percentiles (10th, 25th, 50th, 75th, 90th), maximum value, interquartile range, range, sum, time to independence, and frequency of superior performance.
+"SUMMARY", which is followed by the total, mean (with confidence intervals), standard deviation, minimum value, percentiles (10th, 25th, 50th, 75th, 90th), maximum value, interquartile range, range, sum, time to independence, and frequency of superior performance.

 The output columns are shown below in :numref:`table_columnar_output_summary_tc_stat` The **-by** option can also be used one or more times to make this job more powerful.
 Rather than running the specified job once, it will be run once for each unique combination of the entries found in the column(s) specified with the **-by** option.

 .. _table_columnar_output_summary_tc_stat:

-.. list-table:: Columnar output of “summary” job output from the TC-Stat tool.
+.. list-table:: Columnar output of "summary" job output from the TC-Stat tool.
   :widths: auto
   :header-rows: 2